 Mark Twain, Harry Truman, Rocky Ridge Farm

 Missouri borders EIGHT states.
 I am not even going to describe how they all border each other.
 My fingers are tired.
-But it is seven states.
+But it is eight states.
 And I have visited just two of the states that touch this state.
 Missouri and Tennessee both win.
 They have touched more states than any other U.S. state.
 Missouri’s capital is Jefferson City (named for President Thomas Jefferson).
 Missouri is best known for being the birthplace of author and noted misanthrope Mark Twain.
 Rocky Ridge Farm is located in Mansfield, which is the “final” home in which Laura Ingalls Wilder lived.
 Seriously, if you guys haven’t started planning a “Laura Ingalls Tour of the U.S.” yet, what’s stopping you?
 And I will not even touch the sports teams thing because I don’t know if they play in Kansas or Missouri.
 Ozark Mountains located in Missouri, which are commonly associated with pipe-smoking woman, hillbillies, and heated family rivalries.
 And possums.
 My husband Mike had a snarky classmate whom, when quizzed about why Missouri was called the “Show Me” state, he quipped, “Show me something good about this state.”
 Clever boy… Former U.S. President Harry Truman was born in Missouri.
 The state of Missouri joined the union Aug.
 10, 1821 and it is the 24th state.

 Montana – borders 4 states – Wyoming, Idaho, North Dakota and South Dakota